Do Go On - 396 - Rosemary Brown: A Musical Seance

 Do you know anything?

-But when you describe someone, they have long hair.
+But when you describe someone, they had long hair, beard or on their head?

 Where was the hair?

-Arm hair?
+Arm hair.

 Which hair?